Sri-Ram-A/NeoVerify/backend/news_verification/claim_fighter_results.md

 ## Extracted Claims

 ```
-[{'claims': ['Donald Trump purposefully increased tariffs.', 'The tariff increase was to show he is greater than other countries.'], 'questions': ['What official documentation exists to confirm specific instances and dates of tariff increases initiated by Donald Trump during his presidency?', 'Are there official records or documented statements from Donald Trump explicitly stating that the purpose of increasing tariffs was to demonstrate superiority over other countries?']}]
+[{'claims': ['Donald Trump purposefully increased tariffs.', 'Donald Trump increased tariffs to show he is greater than other countries.'], 'questions': ["What official records document the specific instances and levels of tariff increases implemented during Donald Trump's presidency?", "What evidence, such as official statements, policy documents, or interviews, supports the claim that Donald Trump's motive for increasing tariffs was to demonstrate superiority over other countries?"]}]
 ```

 ## Debate Results